applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+What do you consider most when choosing a place for your vacation?

+- When I choose a place for my vacation, I consider the cost the most.

+- first of all, If i choose a place at a resonable prices, I can save my time, money and efforts to choose the place.

+  - I don't want to spend lots of money on ~~~
+  - If I can save on ~, I can spend more money on other important things!
+  - I have to consider finance all the time.

+- also, I can do other things with my extra money.

+- so I can do many kinds of things when I get there. then, I can enjoy my time more effectively and efficiently.

+- so these are the reasons.

+  - dim sum 만두

 Do you think there should be more clothing stores where you live?
 Why or why not?